rockettheme/docs/Docs/magento/themes/rokmage_mobile/setup.md

 How to Create a Style using Theme Roller
 -----

 RokMage Mobile was built with the jQuery Mobile Framework.
 One of the main reasons for this was so we could integrate the Theme Roller to enable simple, lightning-fast customization.
 You simply need to make the style with the [Theme Roller][themeroller], download and unzip, open the minified css file and copy and paste the contents into the style input in the RokMage Mobile config.
-And that's it.
+And that is it.

 ![][style2]